PerceptiLabs/perceptilabs-operator/deploy/tools/description.md

-The PerceptiLabs operator creates and maintains PerceptiLabs, a visual tool modeling for machine learning at warp speed.
+The PerceptiLabs operator creates and maintains PerceptiLabs, a visual tool for machine learning at warp speed.

 PerceptiLabs visual modeling tool provides a GUI for building, training, and assessing your models, while also enabling deeper